thatboyreegan/alx-listing-app/README.md

 public/assets holds the images and svgs for ease of access.
 constant holds the reusable data or strings like API URLSs, configuration settings or UI text.
-Intercaes holds all the interfaces that will be used in the app.
+Interfaces holds all the interfaces that will be used in the app.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).